 Unless we value content traditions and skills, online just as we do in print, there’s a risk of impoverishing the language of the web, the culture of the web.
 And with it, devaluing our wider language and culture.
 The web may use machines, but it is not a machine.
 It’s a content medium, a way of communicating ideas and experiences from one human to another.

 At the very least, slow content needs to be a part of the content landscape.
 With systems and structures and strategic thinking that support it.
 It needs content strategy as well as editorial strategy.
 It needs us, as content professionals, to stand up for it.
 Unless we value slow content, there’s a risk that everything will be reduced to the transactional, and we’ll lose sight of some really important things along the way.

 This article was first published on the Utterly Content website.
-Julius will be giving a keynote talk at Utterly Content on Tuesday 20 October 2020.
-Use discount code WTQ9MSA to get 20% off the ticket price.
+Julius gave a keynote talk at Utterly Content 2020.

 More Contentious ideas